ApolloTang/mynote--misc/things-2-memorize-content/apple/encrypting-external-drive/encrypting-external-drive.md

 <img src="imgs/exteded-journaled-encrypted.png" />

-To encrypt and external harddrive you can do it in Finder by right-clicking on the partition and choosing Encrypt.
+To encrypt and external harddrive you can do it in Finder by right-clicking on the partition and choosing Encrypt [1].

 Here are the steps: